 - CHFA Teachers Mortgage Assistance Program – First-time buyers who are teachers can get an additional 0.125 percent off a below-market rate loan through the CHFA.
 Minority teachers can get a steeper discount of 0.250 percent, and also other incentives if they graduated from a Hispanic-serving institution, historically Black college or a public high school within a state “educational reform district.”
 To qualify overall, you must be employed in a “priority school district,” a “State-Identified Subject Matter Shortage Area” or “Alliance District,” which are listed on the CHFA website.
 If employed in a priority district, the home you’re buying must be in that district as well, unless you’re a minority teacher.

 - CHFA Mobile Manufactured Home Loan Program – Available to first-time and repeat buyers, this program allows mobile home buyers to take advantage of lower closing costs and a low interest rate.
 There is a 20 percent down payment requirement.
-Along with meeting income and purchase price limits, you must meet mobile home guidelines set by the CHFA, which stipulate that the home is: a primary, year-round residence; in a state-licensed mobile home park; and on a permanent foundation with no axles, hitches or wheels.
+Along with meeting income and purchase price limits, you must meet mobile home guidelines set by the CHFA: the home is a primary, year-round residence in a state-licensed mobile home park and on a permanent foundation with no axles, hitches or wheels.
 In addition, you’ll need to sign a renewable annual lot lease agreement.
-(Note: There’s no income limit if you’re buying a mobile home in a “Targeted Area.”)
+There’s no income limit if you’re buying a mobile home in a designated “Targeted Area.”

 Connecticut down payment assistance

 The CHFA’s Downpayment Assistance Program (DAP) for first-time homebuyers offers low-interest second mortgages up to $20,000 to be put towards a down payment or closing costs.
 For loans made in 2022, the interest rate is just 1 percent (with an APR ranging from 1.1 percent to 1.5 percent).